Unsorted Wild Birds

 • It is easily distinguished from the White-bellied Go-away Bird by its bare black face.

-• Both sexes are gray in color.
-Female has a green beak.
+• Both sexes are gray.
+The female has a green beak.

 • Has a characteristic long tail and crest.